The Maven Meter: Regency Art Hotel

 Interesting art pieces are displayed here and there, along with a well lit gallery room adjacent to the main doors that actually never opens, but still looks sophisticated nonetheless.

 When booking rooms, always use a third party operator instead of going through their website, which routinely charges about $200 to $300 more.
-It only cost me $470 per night in November 2019 after using C Trip, which was just ridiculous value, especially when compared to other hotels in its price bracket, such as these: Budget Hotel III, Budget Hotels IV.
+It only cost me $470 per night in November 2019 after using C Trip, which was just ridiculous value, especially when compared to other hotels in its price bracket, such as these: Budget Hotel III and Budget Hotels IV.

 In summer however, I’d imagine that rooms probably cost $100 to $200 more.